vkuttyp/nuxt-content-demo/content/index.md

 ::home-hero
 #headline
-Powered by Nuxt
+Powered by UI Pro

 #title
-Discover the [Nuxt]{.text-primary-500} ecosystem
+Discover [Nuxt Studio]{.text-primary-500}

 #description
-The ultimate toolkit for creating, editing, and deploying websites -  a powerfull combination that powers **your entire web development workflow**.
+The new editing experience for your **Nuxt Content** website, offering infinite customization and user-friendly edition

 #links
   :::u-button